roscopeco/anos/README.md

 ## anos - An Operating System 💾

 > **Note**: This is not yet an operating system.
-It's not even a toy.
+It's barely even a toy.
 > I may continue to grow it, or I may not.
-I'm really just doing
-> it to learn some things I skipped last time I played around with
-> OS dev.
+We'll see.

-A toy operating system I'm using as a vehicle for learning more about the low level, figuring out things I skipped last time (like long mode) and really getting to grips with things I just copy-pasted from other people (like paging).
+A toy operating system I'm using as a vehicle for learning more about long mode and experimenting with some ideas for different ways to do things.

-This time, I'm copy-pasting nothing.
-I'm trying to not even _look_ at other people's code - as much as possible I'm just going from official reference materials (like the Intel manuals).
+I'm _trying_ to not even _look_ at other people's code, or patchy and outdated wikis etc - as much as possible I'm just going from official reference materials (like the Intel manuals).

-  - Ross Bamford, August 2023
+  - Updated mission statement, December 2024

 ### High-level overview